flatiron-school-curriculum/environmentalizer/README.md

 Environmentalizer is going to set up the [Flatiron Bash Profile](https://github.com/flatiron-school/dotfiles/blob/master/bash_profile), which includes case-insensitive auto completion, a nice prompt with git branch awareness, and many useful shortcuts.

 Within that Bash Profile are comments that explain each part. **Make sure to read them!** You can always comment sections in/out to see what they do and how they effect your prompt, shell, and environment.
-When the script is done you can `subl .bash_profile` from your `~` directory to see what's inside and play around with it.
+When the script is done you can look in your Bash Profile from your `~` directory to see what's inside and play around with it.

 Just remember, to activate a change in the dotfile, you must **reload your shell**.
 You can do that via opening a new tab or typing `source .bash_profile` (from the `~` directory).